billbrod/foveated-metamers/README.md

 Image 1 will consist of a single image divided vertically at the center by a gray bar.
 One half of image 2 will be the same as image 1, and the other half will have changed.
-The two images involved are either two metamers with the same scaling value (if `comp=met`) or a metamer and the reference image it is based on (if `comp=ref`).
+The two images involved are either two metamers with the same scaling value (if `comp=met` or `met-natural`) or a metamer and the reference image it is based on (if `comp=ref` or `ref-natural`).
 The subject's task is to say whether the left or the right half changed.
 They have as long as they need to respond and receive no feedback.

 To run the experiment:

 - Activate the `psypy` environment: `conda activate psypy`
 - Start the experiment script from the command line:
-   - `python foveated_metamers/experiment.py ~/Desktop/metamers/stimuli/{model}/stimuli_comp-{comp}.npy {subj_name} {sess_num} -c {comp}`
+   - `python foveated_metamers/experiment.py ~/Desktop/metamers/stimuli/{model}/stimuli_comp-{comp}.npy {subj_name} {sess_num}`
      where `{model}, {subj_name}, {sess_num}, {comp}` are as described in the [training](#training) section.
    - There are several other arguments the experiment script can take, run `python foveated_metamers/experiment.py -h` to see them, and see the [other arguments](#other-arguments) section for more information.
-- Explain the task to the subject, as seen in the "say this to subject for experiment" section (similar text will also appear on screen before each run for the participant to read)
+- Explain the task to the subject, as given in the example below (similar text will also appear on screen before each run for the participant to read)
 - When the subject is ready, press the space bar to begin the task.
 - You can press the space bar at any point to pause it, but the pause won't happen until the end of the current trial, so don't press it a bunch of times because it doesn't seem to be working.
 However, try not to pause the experiment at all.
 - You can press q/esc to quit, but don't do this unless truly necessary.
 - There will be a break half-way through the block.
 The subject can get up, walk, and stretch during this period, but remind them to take no more than a minute.
 When they're ready to begin again, press the space bar to resume.
 - The data will be saved on every trial, so if you do need to quit out, all is not lost.
 If you restart from the same run, we'll pick up where we left off.
 - The above command will loop through all five runs for a given session.
 To do a